Andre' Woodson: New York Giants

-On April 27, 2008, Woodson was drafted in the sixth round (198th pick overall) to the New York Giants starting his professional career.
+On April 27, 2008, Woodson was selected in the sixth round (198th pick overall) to the New York Giants starting his professional career.
 On August 30, the Giants waived Woodson during final cuts.
 He was re-signed to the team's practice squad a day later, where he remained until his release on October 23.
 Woodson was later re-signed to the practice squad on October 27, 2008.

 Following the 2008 season, Woodson was re-signed to a future contract on January 12, 2009.
 He was waived on September 5, 2009.

 Washington Redskins

 On September 6, 2009, Woodson was signed by the Washington Redskins to their practice squad.
 He was released on November 24, 2009.

 Hartford Colonials

 Woodson was signed by the Hartford Colonials of the United Football League (UFL) in spring 2010.
 On September 1, 2010, Woodson was waived by the Colonials.

 Coaching career

 Kentucky Wildcats

 Woodson rejoined the Kentucky Wildcats as a graduate assistant in the summer of 2011.